How to: Teach the Primary History Curriculum (KS1 & KS2)

 - Learn about local significant people, places, and events

-- Understand how historical events are complex and act like dominos in a chain
+- Understand how historical events are complex and act like dominoes in a chain

 - Be able to identify and talk about patterns in history